algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Technical Specification.md

 - Delivering the project late.

+- Having the connection not soldered properly resulting in having the hardware not working.

 # 4. Work Breakdown Structure

 - We follow a strict timeline using trello as a support tool.
 We have a lot of tasks to do and we have to be sure that we are on time.